 Recommended Procedure For Billing

-Ensure the release has been reported to the Department of Natural Resources' 24-hour spill line at 573-634-2436.
+Report the release to the Department of Natural Resources' 24-hour spill line at 573-634-2436.
 This will help document the release and can assist with consistency in response details.

 Keep good documentation of the activities at the site and who performed various duties (using ICS forms and submitting them will help document the response).
 Include photos of any damaged equipment.
 If any gear needed to be cleaned or replaced, submit documentation (including photos) of the cleaning and pricing.